 Onboard fare boxes don't have the full functionality of full-service in-station fare vending machines.
 Riders can't load a T-Pass or use credit or debit cards at fare box vending machines.

 If you're a cash-on-board customer, consider purchasing several rides at one time.
 Onboard fare boxes accept cash up to $20 and return change as stored value on a CharlieTicket.
 Consider using a CharlieCard, rather than cash to board, to avoid paying more.

 Customers loading stored value onboard other regional transit authorities' buses should also note that their stored value will become available 24-48 hours after purchase.
 To avoid this delay, preload stored value on to your CharlieCard at one of the 500 fare vending machines located throughout all subway stations, your regional transit authority's headquarters, or online!

 Common Questions about onboard fare boxes and vending machines

 Do fare boxes accept credit or debit cards?

 No. On-board fare boxes accept coins as well as $1, $5, $10, and/or $20 bills.
 To use a credit or debit card, please visit an in-station fare vending machine or a retail sales terminal.

 Can I use an onboard fare box to add stored-value?

 Using onboard fare boxes to add stored value can hold up boarding lines and cause transit delays.
-To save time for all riders, try using full-service, in-station fare vending machines or retail sales terminals to add value to your card.
+To save time for all riders, try using in-station fare vending machines or retail sales terminals to add value to your card.
 If you must use a fare box, we suggest you purchase multiple rides at once.